According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue by 2021 (Src).

 Custom native ads are used by the publishers who want to define their variables for native ads.
 Here, variables* of the native ads are provided by the trafficker and using these values, Google Ad Manager generates an ad.

-*Variables denotes various elements of the native ad.
+*Variables denote various elements of the native ad.
 Examples include the headline, body, image, etc. Publishers go with custom native ads when they need to define variables that aren’t available in Google Ad Manager by default.

 How to Create and Run Native Ads via Google Ad Manager?